microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0/New-MgGroupDrive.md

     - `[CreationType <String>]`: Indicates whether the user account was created through one of the following methods:  As a regular school or work account (null).
 As an external account (Invitation).
 As a local account for an Azure Active Directory B2C tenant (LocalAccount).
 Through self-service sign-up by an internal user using email verification (EmailVerified).
 Through self-service sign-up by an external user signing up through a link that is part of a user flow (SelfServiceSignUp).
 Read-only.Returned only on $select.
 Supports $filter (eq, ne, not, in).
     - `[Department <String>]`: The name for the department in which the user works.
 Maximum length is 64 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not , ge, le, in, and eq on null values).
     - `[DeviceEnrollmentLimit <Int32?>]`: The limit on the maximum number of devices that the user is permitted to enroll.
 Allowed values are 5 or 1000.
-    - `[DeviceManagementTroubleshootingEvents <IMicrosoftGraphDeviceManagementTroubleshootingEvent1[]>]`: The list of troubleshooting events for this user.
+    - `[DeviceManagementTroubleshootingEvents <IMicrosoftGraphDeviceManagementTroubleshootingEvent[]>]`: The list of troubleshooting events for this user.
       - `[Id <String>]`: Read-only.
       - `[CorrelationId <String>]`: Id used for tracing the failure in the service.
       - `[EventDateTime <DateTime?>]`: Time when the event occurred .